Free Initial Assessment

 What are the most common types of shareholder disputes?

-If a director breaches the terms set out in a shareholder agreement or articles of association this can lead to a dispute.
+If a director breaches the terms set out in a shareholder agreement or articles of association, this can lead to a dispute.
+For example, if a director acts in bad faith, outside of their authority or makes a decision that fails to take the company’s best interests into account.

 Every shareholder in a company has the right to be informed about the business’s financial affairs.
 Disputes may arise when majority shareholders make decisions without discussing them with minority shareholders (those who own less than 50% of a company).

-When shareholders are locked in a disagreement over a specific issue, or there is a clash of personalities, relationships can break down completely.
-Until matters are settled, it can be very difficult for those involved to run a business properly.
+When shareholders are locked in a disagreement over a specific issue or there is a clash of personalities, relationships can break down completely.
+Until matters are settled, it can be very difficult for those involved to run a business properly, unless external mediation is utilised.

-A dispute might also arise if a shareholder diverts clients towards another business that they own or control.
+A dispute might also arise if a shareholder diverts clients towards another business that they own or control; this is known as a breach of fiduciary duty.

 What are the legal rights of shareholders?